Walt Disney's World War II propaganda production: The early 1940s - Walt Disney Studios' financial crisis

 Walt Disney Studios entered the winter of 1941 still in a financial crisis.
-In December 1941, after the surprise attack on Pearl Harbor by the Axis-affiliated Empire of Japan, 500 United States Army troops began an occupation of Walt Disney Studios in Burbank that would last for the next eight months—the only Hollywood film studio under military occupation in history.
-The soldiers were stationed there to protect a nearby Lockheed aircraft plant from the enemy air raids, convert parking garages into ammunition depots, and fixing equipment in large soundstages.
+That December, after the surprise attack on Pearl Harbor by the Axis-affiliated Empire of Japan, 500 United States Army troops began an occupation of Walt Disney Studios in Burbank that would last for the next eight months—the only Hollywood film studio under military occupation in history.
+The soldiers were stationed there to protect a nearby Lockheed aircraft plant from the enemy air raids.
+While there, they converted parking garages into ammunition depots, and worked on fixing equipment in large soundstages.
 Soon after the start of the occupation, Walt Disney was approached with requests from the U.S. services to produce propaganda films.
-On December 8, 1941, Walt Disney settled on its first film contract with the Navy.
-The contract required that Disney produce twenty war-related animated shorts for the United States government for a compensation of $90,000.
+On December 8, Walt Disney settled on its first film contract with the Navy.
+The contract required that Disney produce twenty war-related animated shorts for the United States government for a compensation of $90,000 ($1,765,898.71 in 2023).
 Walt Disney Studios received $4,500 for each short it produced which was significantly higher than its standard profit for shorts.
 Other branches of the government, including the Army Air Forces, the Department of Agriculture, and the Treasury Department, rapidly caught on to Disney's creative approach to generating educational films, propaganda, and insignias and offered additional agreements.
 Considering the impact of the agreements made between the U.S. services and Walt Disney Studios, scholar Gerard Raiti suggests that "if it weren't for the U.S. Military, the Walt Disney Company might not exist today"; the compensation the studio received from these contracts may have been the reason Walt Disney Studios recovered from the economic turmoil of early 1941.